Last updated Feb. 18, 2022

 Before the housing application can be accessed, you will need to pay the $200 confirmation deposit to Admissions and confirm your IdentiKey security credentials.
 Please plan accordingly (confirm by May 1) as this process can take up to 3-5 business days and deadlines are firm.

-The application for new students to apply to housing will open March 15.
-Please review the application process to understand next steps and the timeline.
+First-year students should review the residence hall application process to understand next steps and the timeline.
 The application will be in the MyCULiving housing portal.
 Students must first confirm their admission to CU and set IdentiKey security credentials before gaining access to the application.
 Please plan accordingly (confirm by May 1) as this process can take up to 3-5 business days and deadlines are firm.

-Because of the changes in our housing process, all first year students may now apply at any point for housing between March 15 and the closing of the housing application on May 6.
+All first-year students may apply at any point for housing between March 1 and the closing of the housing application on May 6.
 We have created our timeline to give our students and families as much notice to our deadlines so they can make their decisions.
 We also communicate the timeline in emails and on our website.
 In order for us to have a fair and timely process, it is the student’s responsibility to meet all deadlines.
 Our deadlines are firm and unfortunately, exceptions will not be made if a deadline is missed.

 Please refer to our timeline to know when processes will be offered and when to expect assignment communication.